tomcl/issie/README.md

 | `index.html`      | The page rendered by the renderer process.
 The HTML DOM is dynamically generated using React when the app is running.                                                                                                                                                                                                         |
 | Other             | Other files will be generated in this folder at compilation time.
 They are ignored by the gitignore, and you don't have to worry about those.                                                                                                                                                                                 |

-## Concept of Project and File in ISSIE
+## Concept of Project and File in Issie

 ISSIE allows the users to create projects and files within those projects.
 A ISSIE project is simply a folder named `<project_name>.dprj` (dprj stands for diagram project).
 A project contains a collection of designs, each named `<component_name>.dgm` (dgm stands for diagram).